raastro/IISER-Android/README.md

 ## Features of the App-

 ### Emergency Numbers
 Under Construction

 ### Moodle
-  Moodle is a Learning Platform or course management system (CMS).
-We also provide automatic sign-in.
+Moodle is a Learning Platform or course management system (CMS). **We also provide automatic sign-in.**
 Special Course - Some courses require more frequent visits than others; hence, we have also provided a shortcut to a specific course.
 Head to the Settings page to change the ID.

 ### Webmail
 The mailing system of IISERM.

 ### ERP
 ERP is a business process management software that allows us to automate many back-office functions related to technology, services, and human resources.

 ### Koha
 The library management system.
 Here you will find electronic material and other library-related tasks.

 ### Feedback
 An essential part of the IISER education system is the feedback session conducted at the end of the Semester.
-Under Construction.
-(Under construction)
+(Under Construction)

 ### WiFi password
 This allows you to send a pre-drafted email requesting for a password for the Student's WiFi.
-(Under construction)

 ### Books Drive Link
 A Drive link to almost all the necessary material for the First and Second Year.
 Please keep in mind that this is NOT an official repository and may be discontinued in the future.

 ### Webmail Settings
 Due to the old setup of the Webmail that IISERM uses, your Email account DOESN'T automatically get added to your Gmail App.
 So, it takes a little more effort to add it.
 The following steps help you to do just that.
-(Under construction)

 ### Settings
 Change Settings like Moodle Username and Password.

 This app is under constant development and requires as much help as you can provide it.
 If you have any bouquets or brickbats or would like to help in the development of the app, do not hesitate to [contact me](mailto:dhruvasambrani19@gmail.com).